-To train the segmentation at the atom scale, the residue in each medial atom from the projection of each training case into the object scale shape space is aligned according to the orientation and position of a local patch in the projection, where the patch consists of the atom and its 2-4 immediate neighbors.
-PGA on the aligned residues yields 5 dominant components, which captures 90 % of the variance for the left caudate and 90% for the right caudate.
+To train the segmentation at the atom scale, the residue from the projection of each training case into the object scale shape space is aligned according to the orientation and position of a local 3-5 atom patch in the projection.
+PGA on the aligned residues yields 5 dominant components, which captures 90% of the variance for the left caudate and 90% for the right caudate.
 The coefficients of these components in any candidate m-rep within the atom scale stage of the segmentation, together with the associated principal variances yields the log prior penalty term in the objective function for optimizing that atom, weighted to have unit variance.